susird/planet-facts/README.md

 ## What's Included

 - [package.json](./package.json) to allow imports
-- [components](./src/components) para encontrar cada componente del proyecto
+- [components](./src/components) to find each component of the project
 - [assets](./public/assets) to serve the images of each planet